Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 **If Aggressive Hunting:**
 1. Scout enemy alliance members (find weaker targets)
-2. Coordinate with alliance for territory attacks
+2. Coordinate with alliance for mass attacks
-3. Launch attacks during active hours
+3. Use TvT combat for safer engagements (no gas cost)
 4. **Use 8-hour shields when going offline** (not 24-hour!)
 5. Go online → hunt for 1-2 hours → shield when done
 6. Keep healing speedups ready